Building Young Children's Development Through Play and Conversation

 For my Fieldwork in Education course that I took in my last semester towards my Associate's degree in Early Childhood Education, I was assigned to watch a video from the Finding Cooper's Voice Facebook page and another video from Real Look Autism.
 Both of these videos were about an autistic child and another child who is the autism spectrum participating in play and conversation.
 After watching the videos, I was assigned to write an essay about what Cooper and his mother do to allow Cooper to communicate effectively, what I learned about play from the other video, and my opinions about both videos.
 As usual when it comes to my school assignments that are relevant to my blog, I have decided to upload this one as a blog post.

-CONTENT WARNING: I would like to mention that this blog post is written for educational purposes only and not intended to provide any professional services.
+CONTENT WARNING: I would like to mention that this blog post and all content posted on my influencer page is for educational purposes only with no intent to provide any professional services.

 Many developmental skills can be built in young children of all abilities through play and conversation.
 These activities especially build language development, verbal and nonverbal communication, and social skills.
 They can also build hands-on skills along with mathematical skills and engagement.
 In addition, they even give children the opportunity to express their emotions and perspectives.
 There are many educational activities and methods that can be used to make all of this happen.